saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 #### 1.2 - For a new domain name and a new hosting

-If you have not yet ordered your domain name and associated hosting package, go to our [OVHcloud homepage](/links/website), enter a domain name in the **search form** and click `Search`{.action} to start the order process.
+If you have not yet ordered your domain name and associated hosting plan, go to our [OVHcloud homepage](/links/website), enter a domain name in the **search form** and click `Search`{.action} to start the order process.

 ![SSL EV select domain](/pages/assets/screens/website/order/ssl-ev-search-bar.png){.thumbnail}

-Then select your domain name, choose your hosting package and your options until you reach the step `Configure your web hosting`.
+Then select your domain name, choose your hosting plan and your options until you reach the step `Configure your web hosting`.

 Select your choices for installing `1-click module`{.action} and `CDN`{.action}, then scroll down the page to the section `Secure your website with our SSL certificates`{.action}.